letronghieu4897/Quack-a-Tab/README.md

 - No analytics, tracking, or fingerprinting technologies are used.

 ### Permissions
-Tab Renamer requires the following permissions:
+Quack-a-Tab requires the following permissions:
 - **tabs**: To access and modify the titles of browser tabs.
 - **storage**: To save your custom tab names and recent names locally.